GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (142) .md

 **At Higher Tiers**: Each tier beyond minimum allows you to either grant the attack a +2 bonus for the purpose of inflicting a critical hit or increase the range by 5 yards.

 **Critical Failure**: You attempt to form the atack but it fails.
 You receive spell sickness equal to half of the spell's tier (minimum 1).

+#### Bright Reach

+**Minimum Tier**: 1

+**Casting Time**: 2 actions

+**Duration**: A number of minutes equal to the spellcheck's points of success + the spell's tier.

+**Effect**: You reach out with your hand (or another appendage) against a foe within range of one of your unarmed attacks.
+You inflict a radiant attack against that creature.
+This produces dim light out for 3 yards until the end of the next phase.

+If the spell check is a critical success, you may apply this to a weapon attack instead.

+**At Higher Tiers**: When cast at higher tiers, the attack gains a +1 bonus for every tier beyond minimum.
+Additionally, every 3 whole tiers beyond minimum provides a +1 bonus to the attack.

+**Critical Failure**: You conjure light in a small flash, disorienting you.
+You are dazed for a number of minutes equal to the spell's tier.
+You produce light like a torch until the end of the next phase.

 #### Burning Mote